 2.420 Saturated Fatty Acids ― Principal component of non-drying oils characterized by carbon-to-carbon linkage without any ethylenic or methalinic group interspersed.

-2.421 Saturated Polyester ― See polyester.
+2.421 Saturated Polyester ― See ‘polyester’

 2.422 Scaling ― See ‘flaking’

-2.423 Scratch Hardness - Hardness of a material in terms of resistance to scratches and abrasion by a harder material forcefully drawn over its surface.
+2.423 Scratch Hardness ― Hardness of a material in terms of resistance to scratches and abrasion by a harder material forcefully drawn over its surface.